kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/5-integer-rotate.gif" width="75%">
 </p>

-This can be improved, check out the next section!
+This can be improved!
+We will have a look at that in the next section.

 The [code for this section](5) and some [utility classes](lib) is also available.